mattsemar/dsp-bulldozer/readme.md

 ## Changelog

+#### v1.1.8
+Bugfix: Fix button position when not in sandbox mode and for other tool categories

 #### v1.1.7
 * Update: Restore UI when sandbox tools are enabled.
 'Reform Full Planet' button provided by game is hidden
 * Update: GuideLinesOnly mode now supports Honest and HalfCheat foundation modes but does not yet consume soil pile